Well and School Garden Project – Senegal

 The building of the well was completed directly after Ramadan (June 2017).
 Rainy season started in July 2017 lasting until October 2017, so the building of the basins, fence, and pump were delayed beyond the August deadline.
 The installation of the solar pump itself happened finally after the basin completion.

-Because of a late rainy season, and a cement shortage in Goudiry, the basins and fence were delayed for almost 1.5 months.
+Because of a late rainy season, and a cement shortage in Goudiry, the basins and fences were delayed for almost 1.5 months.
 The hard deadline for the installation of the pump changed constantly, originally scheduled in mid-summer 2017.
 It ultimately was installed successfully in February 2018.
 The standing steel structure that surrounds the pump was completed two days before the installation of the pump in February 2018.

 Counterpart or local work partner (e.g. NGOs) on the project: Sada Dieng (host PCV, owner of the land- split land, provided seeds, invited groups for workdays and lessons, managed project beginning to present with PCV), local Chambre de Commerce (granted certificates for youth and women who attended trainings, local Water and Forestry Office (provided a hydraulic specialist who water tested free of charge, and trained on safe water management practices), and Amadou Gakko (Solar Pump technician taught on pump installation and maintenance to youth and women).